 In New Jersey, medical malpractice lawsuits come with unique challenges and significant expenses.
 These challenges are difficult for the injured patient to face alone.
-That is when the benefits of our aggressive law firm will be invaluable.
+That is when the benefits of our aggressive NJ medical malpractice lawyers will be invaluable.
 Proving medical negligence can be a time-consuming and detailed process that is based on:

 - The fact that the provider had a responsibility for your care.